 Infused throughout all sessions is the intention to bring balance to the nervous system, so that we build resilience and learn to value true rest.

-- Certified Experienced Yoga Teacher & Member of Yoga Alliance Professionals
+- Certified Senior Yoga Teacher & Member of Yoga Alliance Professionals

 - Certified Pregnancy, Post Natal and Mother & Baby Yoga Teacher – Sally Parkes